ShadeApps/UI-Tabs-Demo/README.md

 10. Passed all the data to table view cells
 11. Fix UI for smaller devices

+# Possible Improvement Areas

+1. Add iPad and auto-rotate support
+2. Add more tests (e.g. for grouping functionality and date formatter)
+3. Add pagination support for loading data in paginated chunks

 ## Trivia

 Project is built with Storyboards and Autolayout, heavily relying on R.swift library for strngly typed-constants.